 - Non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and naproxen.

-- Hydroxychoroquine, a drug originally used for malaria, which has been shown to dampen the immune system
+- Hydroxychloroquine, a drug originally used for malaria, which has been shown to dampen the immune system.

 The goal of treatment is to reduce inflammation and force the disease into a quiet period (remission).
 Treatment also includes physical therapy and supportive care to help with the emotional side of having a chronic disease.